Zero Waste Grocery Shopping

 Many people have asked me what I eat.
 But like really, what do you eat?
-You can't buy crackers, potato chips, bread, candy, meat, milk, eggs.
-What is left that isn't packaged and can feed your belly?
+You can't buy crackers, potato chips, bread, candy, meat, milk, eggs without plastic packaging.
+What is left that isn't packaged and fills up my fridge?

-Zero Waste shopping can be tricky to figure out at first but after two years of carrying jars to the grocery store and visiting farmers markets, I have figured out a few tricks.
+Zero Waste shopping can be tricky to figure out at first but after years of carrying jars to the grocery store and visiting farmers markets, I have figured out a few tricks that I want to share with you!

 1. Get Curious, and Creative